hobbs90/meeane-page-object/README.md

 choose_has_legal_expenses_cover_yes
 ````

 The populate_page_with method will pick these elements in exactly the same way as normal radio buttons.
-This means you can complete any page in the normal way.
+This means you can complete any page in the normal way using populate_page_wit without having to write any extra code.

 ````ruby
 populate_page_with = data_for(:my_details, data)